Sadeeee-n/aws-ai-cost-explainer/README.md

 Core calculations remain in Python rather than being delegated to the LLM.

+## Example Output

+Using demo AWS cost data:

+- **Total monthly cost:** $801.45
+- **Highest-cost service:** Amazon EC2
+- **Amazon EC2 contribution:** 52.5% of total spend

+The application flags EC2 as a major cost driver and sends the calculated cost breakdown to Amazon Nova Lite.
+The model then produces a plain-language spending summary and practical optimisation recommendations.

+> Demo mode allows the complete analysis workflow to be tested without exposing real AWS billing information.

 ## Why I Built This

 I built this project to gain hands-on experience combining **AWS, Python, cloud cost management, and generative AI**.